Joecstarr/joe-starr.com/content/slides/mathday23.md

 ## Tangles

-We define a **tangle** as a portion of a knot diagram from which there emerge just 4 arcs pointing in the compass directions NW, NE, SW, SE
+> "We define a **tangle** as a portion of a knot diagram from which there emerge just 4 arcs pointing in the compass directions NW, NE, SW, SE"

 {{% slides/citations align="left" %}}
 Conway, J.H.
 "An Enumeration of Knots and Links, and Some of Their Algebraic Properties."
 In Computational Problems in Abstract Algebra, 329-58.
 Elsevier, 1970. [https://doi.org/10.1016/B978-0-08-012975-4.50034-5](https://doi.org/10.1016/B978-0-08-012975-4.50034-5)